Dionysus: Eleusinian Mysteries

 As early as the fifth century BC, Dionysus became identified with Iacchus, a minor deity from the tradition of the Eleusinian Mysteries.
 This association may have arisen because of the homophony of the names Iacchus and Bacchus.
 Two black-figure lekythoi (c.
 500 BC), possibly represent the earliest evidence for such an association.
 The nearly-identical vases, one in Berlin, the other in Rome, depict Dionysus, along with the inscription IAKXNE, a possible miswriting of IAKXE.
 More early evidence can be found in the works of the fifth-century BC Athenian tragedians Sophocles and Euripides.
-In Sophocles' Antigone (c.
+In Sophocles's Antigone (c.
 441 BC), an ode to Dionysus begins by addressing Dionysus as the "God of many names" (πολυώνυμε), who rules over the glens of Demeter's Eleusis, and ends by identifying him with "Iacchus the Giver", who leads "the chorus of the stars whose breath is fire" and whose "attendant Thyiads" dance in "night-long frenzy".
-And in a fragment from a lost play, Sophocles describes Nysa, Dionysus' traditional place of nurture: "From here I caught sight of Nysa, haunt of Bacchus, famed among mortals, which Iacchus of the bull's horns counts as his beloved nurse".
-In Euripides' Bacchae (c.
+And in a fragment from a lost play, Sophocles describes Nysa, Dionysus's traditional place of nurture: "From here I caught sight of Nysa, haunt of Bacchus, famed among mortals, which Iacchus of the bull's horns counts as his beloved nurse".
+In Euripides's Bacchae (c.
 405 BC), a messenger, describing the Bacchic revelries on mount Cithaeron, associates Iacchus with Bromius, another of the names of Dionysus, saying, they "began to wave the thyrsos ... calling on Iacchus, the son of Zeus, Bromius, with united voice."

 An inscription found on a stone stele (c.
 340 BC), found at Delphi, contains a paean to Dionysus, which describes his travels.
 From Thebes, where he was born, he first went to Delphi where he displayed his "starry body", and with "Delphian girls" took his "place on the folds of Parnassus", then next to Eleusis, where he is called "Iacchus":